okta/odyssey/packages/docs/source/components/form.md

 ### Read-Only

 Some forms require a read-only state.
 This can be achieved by adding the `data-readonly` attribute on your `<form>` and `readonly` on your `<input>`s.
 When in a read-only states, forms will automatically hide the actions section.
-Be sure to include an "Edit" action in the header if users are able to toggle this state.

 <figure class="nimatron--example">
   <div class="nimatron--rendered">
     <form class="ods-form" action="." data-readonly>
       <header class="ods-form--header">
         <h1 class="ods-form--title">Organization Contact</h1>
-        <button class="ods-button is-ods-button-secondary">Edit</button>
       </header>
       <fieldset class="ods-fieldset">
         <div class="ods-fieldset-flex">